 Pontiac was an automobile brand established in 1926 by General Motors and became one of its most popular vehicle lines until it was discontinued in 2009.
 The brand was marketed by GM for many years as its performance division, specializing in mainstream performance vehicles, many of which have become classics.

-In 1908, the Pontiac Spring and Wagon Works company was acquired by the Oakland Motor Car Company and the first Oakland automobiles were sold to the public that same year, continuing into 1909 when General Motors acquired the company.
+In 1908, the Pontiac Spring and Wagon Works company was acquired by the Oakland Motor Car Company, and the first Oakland automobiles were sold to the public that same year, continuing into 1909 when General Motors acquired the company.
 Initially, GM only acquired half of the Oakland Motor Car Company in 1909 but, after the unexpected death of Murphy later that same year, GM acquired the remaining half of the company.
-GM continued to produce the Oakland automobile brand thru 1931 via its Oakland Motors Division.
+GM continued to produce the Oakland automobile brand through 1931 via its Oakland Motors Division.
 In 1926, the Pontiac brand was introduced by GM as a companion make to the Oakland automobile and, within months of its introduction, it quickly began outselling its parent.
-As a result of its rising sales and the declining sales that the Oakland was experiencing, production of the Oakland was stopped in 1932 and Pontiac supplanted the Oakland brand entirely by 1933.
+As a result of its rising sales and the declining sales that the Oakland was experiencing, production of the Oakland was stopped in 1932, and Pontiac supplanted the Oakland brand entirely by 1933.
 The Oakland name was dropped and the Oakland Motor Division became the Pontiac Motor Car Company.

 A Legacy of Great Vehicles

-The new Pontiac line filled the gap between Chevrolet and Oldsmobile GM vehicles, to provide a more affordable mid-level car.
-1926 saw the first Pontiac cars roll off the line - the series 6-27 coupe or sedan - and both had hard tops to protect passengers from the elements and traveled at a max speed of 50 mph.
+The new Pontiac line filled the gap between Chevrolet and Oldsmobile GM vehicles to provide a more affordable mid-level car.
+1926 saw the first Pontiac cars roll off the line—the series 6-27 coupe or sedan—and both had hard tops to protect passengers from the elements and traveled at a max speed of 50 mph.
 After that time, Pontiac became GM's mid-level automobile, featuring sporty design and performance while being affordably priced.
-For over 30 years, the companies’ vehicles sported an Indian motif throughout but in 1959, its infamous Arrowhead design was implemented and remained for the life of the brand.
+For over 30 years, the companies’ vehicles sported an Indian motif throughout, but in 1959its infamous Arrowhead design was implemented and remained for the life of the brand.

 Pontiac continued to create innovative, attractive, and economically priced sporty cars aimed at the younger crowd over the course of its life.
-The division’s marketing, styling, engineering and performance were recognized and praised by critics and consumers alike, and it won numerous industry awards such as Car of the Year, etc. Some of the more popular cars manufactured by Pontiac were the Pontiac Star Chief, Pontiac Bonneville, Pontiac Tempest, Pontiac Grand Am, Pontiac Grand Prix, Pontiac GTO, Pontiac Sunfire, Pontiac Fiero, the famous Pontiac Firebird and Trans Am, just to name a few.
+The division’s marketing, styling, engineering, and performance were recognized and praised by critics and consumers alike, and it won numerous industry awards such as Car of the Year, etc. Some of the more popular cars manufactured by Pontiac were the Pontiac Star Chief, Pontiac Bonneville, Pontiac Tempest, Pontiac Grand Am, Pontiac Grand Prix, Pontiac GTO, Pontiac Sunfire, Pontiac Fiero, the famous Pontiac Firebird and Trans Am, just to name a few.
 The brand consistently reinvented itself and revamped its lineup to stay current with and adapt to the marketplace, producing vehicles that are still beloved today.
 Despite its many ups and downs over the years, the Pontiac brand was a pioneering force in the automotive industry until its demise.

 End of an Era